BryceVandegrift/website/content/internet.md

 If you want a search engine that you can actually somewhat trust, use something like [DuckDuckGo](https://duckduckgo.com/), [Swisscows](https://swisscows.com/), or [SearX](https://searx.space/).
 Don't let anyone control what you can and can't see.

-### Can the Internet be Fixed?
+## Can the Internet be Fixed?

 The internet can be "fixed", however it's becoming more and more unfixable over time.
 If website creators took these 3 points to heart when making a website, the web would be a better place.
-There have been efforts to make this possible, protocols like Gopher or Gemini have been created to make the modern web more bearable.
+There have been efforts to make this possible, protocols like Gemini have been created to make the modern web more bearable.